napframework/nap/docs/doxygen/markdown/11_sequencer.md

 }
 ```

-### Audio Clock
+### Audio Clock {#audio_clock}
 The update cycle is called on the audio thread of NAP’s audio engine.
 Amount of update calls is dependent on audio buffer size and sample rate.
 For example, a buffer size of 1024 and sample rate of 44100 samples means 44100 / 1024 =  +-43 calls per second.
 To increase the number of update calls per second make the buffer size smaller.
-The SequencePlayerAudioClock must be used when using an SequenceTrackAudio type with the sequencer.
+The [SequencePlayerAudioClock](@ref nap::SequencePlayerAudioClock) must be used when using an [SequenceTrackAudio](@ref nap::SequenceTrackAudio) type in the sequencer.

+To change the buffer size and/or samplerate used by the AudioService, see [AudioServiceConfiguration](@ref nap::audio::AudioServiceConfiguration)

 The following example creates a SequencePlayer that uses a SequencePlayerAudioClock for playback.

 ```
 {
     "Type": "nap::SequencePlayer",